zstyblik/grafana.org/source/blog/temp/next.md

 <img src="/assets/img/features/elasticsearch_metrics_ex1.png" alt="Elasticsearch example">
 <br>

-This release brings fully featured query editor for Elasticsearch.
+This release brings a fully featured query editor for Elasticsearch.
 You will now be able to vizualize logs or any kind of data stored in Elasticserarch.
-The elasticsearch query editor allows you to build both simple and complex queries for logs or metrics.
+The query editor allows you to build both simple and complex queries for logs or metrics.

 - Extract many types of metrics from documents like
   - Count, Avg, Min, Max, Sum
   - Percentiles, Std Dev, etc.
 - Group by multiple terms or filters
   - Specify group by options like Top 5 based on Avg @value
+- Auto completion for field names
 - Query only relevant indicies based on time pattern
 - Alias patterns for short readable series names